bagustris/s3prl-disorder/s3prl/README.md

 * **AVFAD** Advanced Voice Function Assessment Database (http://acsa.web.ua.pt/AVFAD.htm)

+Note: If you have any question about how to use the datasets in this toolkit, you can send me a mail.

 ## Usage
 For running an experiment you need to clone the repo and install S3PRL toolkit as authors indicated at https://github.com/s3prl/s3prl).